Sadiq Khan calls for free school meals at all London schools

 Katherine Hill, Strategic Project Manager at 4in10 London’s Child Poverty Network, a campaigning network working to end poverty in London, supported Mr Khan’s calls to the government to widen its accessibility to free school meals.

-She said: “As the cost-of-living crisis deepens and winter approaches the situation for many families on low incomes is becoming more serious by the day, as these figures show.
+She said: “As the cost of living crisis deepens and winter approaches the situation for many families on low incomes is becoming more serious by the day, as these figures show.

 “While the recent announcement of increased benefit rates from next April is welcome, more help is needed for families who are struggling to pay their bills today.
 Free school meals for all children would be a significant step in the right direction towards ensuring that their basic right to food is met this winter.”